cerison/city-state-population/README.md

 {“population”: 32423}

-- Must have the route `PUT http://127.0.0.1:5555/api/population/state/:state/city/:city` -This allows a `:state` and a `:city` to be passed in.
-For example (http://127.0.0.1:5555/api/population/state/Florida/city/Orlando) -State and city should not be case sensitive
+- Must have the route `PUT http://127.0.0.1:5555/api/population/state/:state/city/:city`
+  - This allows a `:state` and a `:city` to be passed in.
+For example (http://127.0.0.1:5555/api/population/state/Florida/city/Orlando)
+  - State and city should not be case sensitive
-  -Body should be plain text that contains just the number to be set as the population
+  - Body should be plain text that contains just the number to be set as the population
-  -Should return back with a 400 if data could not be added and proper error message
+  - Should return back with a 400 if data could not be added and proper error message
-  -Should return back a 200 status if the data has updated a state / city that already existed and should return back a 201 if the data was created instead of updated.
+  - Should return back a 200 status if the data has updated a state / city that already existed and should return back a 201 if the data was created instead of updated.

 ## The Data: